Wishart, Saskatchewan

-Wishart is a hamlet in Emerald Rural Municipality No. 277 in the Canadian province of Saskatchewan.
+Wishart is a hamlet in the Rural Municipality of Emerald No. 277 in Saskatchewan, Canada.
 It is listed as a designated place by Statistics Canada.
 The hamlet had a population of 95 in the Canada 2006 Census.
 It previously held the status of village until January 1, 2002.
-The hamlet is located 32 km southwest of the village of Elfros at the intersection of highway 639 and highway 743.
+The hamlet is located 32 km southwest of the village of Elfros at the intersection of Highway 639 and Highway 743.

 History

-Prior to January 1, 2002, Wishart was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Emerald on that date.
+Prior to January 1, 2002, Wishart was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Emerald No. 277 on that date.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Wishart had a population of 50 living in 30 of its 35 total private dwellings, a change of from its 2016 population of 70.
 With a land area of 0.66 km2, it had a population density of in 2021.